IfA and Charter; FAQs

 What can members do?

-Once the Royal Charter has been granted you will be able to use your new post-nominals to raise the profile of your professional accreditation, and explain what they mean.
-We will let you know the date from which you can use your new post-nominals, but for now you should continue to use your existing post-nominals.
-And you will be able to look for those post-nominals from those you work with and expect that they should also be able to demonstrate the same professional recognition and ethical competence that you have.
+Promote to those you work with that you will soon be a member of a Chartered Institute, use your post-nominal letters to raise the profile of your professional accreditation, and explain what they mean.
+Look for the same from those you work with (whatever profession they are part of) and consider which professional bodies they should be accredited by.
+Expect that they should also be able to demonstrate the same professional recognition and ethical competence that you have.

 Will I need to confirm my commitment to abide by the Code of conduct?